Home Science Organic Chemistry Acetic Acid

 • It is stable toward oxidizing agents and a useful solvent for the chromium trioxide oxidation process.

-• Acetylene passes over worm acetic acid in the presence of mercuric ions as a chemical catalyst to form vinyl acetate and ethylidene diacetate.
+• Acetylene passes over worm ethanoic acid in the presence of mercuric ions as a chemical catalyst to form vinyl acetate and ethylidene diacetate.
 Vinyl acetate is used in the plastic industry for the production of plastic toys and daily used equipment.

 Synthesis of CH3COOH